SHORT STORY 18

 “Well, these terribly disturbed chaps are all from Qatar.”

 “Thought they only funded terrorism.”

 “Seems like they're getting their hands grubby on this one.”

 “You okay?”
-I asked, picking up on the old guy's aggravated mood.
+I asked, noticing the old guy's aggravated mood.

-“Ah, stuff it,” he said in a huff, folding his arms.
-“Been told by the higher-ups to end all questioning.
-These guys seem to have some powerful friends.
+“Ah, stuff it,” he said, folding his arms.
+“Been told by the higher-ups that we need to immediately end all questioning.
+Seems like these two have some powerful friends.
 Their representatives are on their way here presently.
-It's just frustrating, you know, not being able to get to the bottom of it.
-Once there out of here, I'll never find out what the deal was.”
+It's just frustrating, you see, not being able to get to the bottom of it.
+And once there out of here, I'll never find out.”